anjuan/speaker-agreement/README.md

 ## Dynamic Varibles

-This template is designed to be used for creating speaker agreements using LaTex.
+This template is designed to be used for creating speaker agreements using LaTeX.
 It has dynamic variables that you can change based on the event informaton (e.g., event name, venue, session start time, etc.) and static content that will always be the same (e.g., your name, mailing address, etc.).

 ## Ready to Modify